• Recipes

 Jump to Recipe Print Recipe

-Who doesn't love the tomato basil soup from La Madeline?
-It's rich, creamy, and utterly delicious!
-Unfortunately, we don't live anywhere near one so I had to come up with a homemade version to get me through my infrequent visits.
+Who doesn't love the tomato basil soup from La Madeleine?
+It's creamy, rich, and perfectly smooth.
+But since we don't live anywhere near one anymore, I had to come up with my own version to get me through those in-between visits.

 • San Marzano tomatoes